Billionaire Profile

 Transferred Shares

-Transferred 75% of his shares in Chinese Estates to his wife and son due to health issues.
+Transferred a significant portion of shares in Chinese Estates to his wife and son.

 Philanthropy & Social Impact

-Contributed HK$10 million to a Support Programme initiated by the Hong Kong Performing Artistes Guild.
+Contributed to a Support Programme initiated by the Hong Kong Performing Artistes Guild in 2020.

 Controversies & Challenges